 - Homemade Pigs in a Blanket are freezer friendly.
 This recipe includes instructions for baking ahead of time and freezing.

-Cocktail weiners.
+- Cocktail weiners.
 These are also sometimes labeled as cocktail sausages or lil’ smokies.
-You’ll need a full 10 oz package to make Pigs in a Blanket.
+You’ll need a full 10 ounce package to make Pigs in a Blanket.
 You can also make this recipe with full sized sausages or hot dogs for a full meal.

 Tips & Tricks